nicolaswill/codeql-workshop-runtime-values-c/session/session.md

 Global value numbering only knows that runtime values are equal; they are not comparable (`<, >, <=` etc.), and the *actual* value is not known.

-XX: global value numbering finds expressions with the same known value, independent of structure.
+Global value numbering finds expressions with the same known value, independent of structure.

 So, we look for and use *relative* values between allocation and use.
-To do this, use GVN.

 The relevant CodeQL constructs are